nvimdev/dashboard-nvim/README.md

-db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer db.hide_tabline         -- boolean default is true.it will hide tabline in dashboard buffer and auto open in other buffer db.hide_winbar          -- boolean default is true.it will hide the winbar in dashboard buffer and auto open in other buffer db.session_directory    -- string type the directory to store the session file db.header_pad           -- number type default is 1 db.center_pad           -- number type default is 1
+db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer db.hide_tabline         -- boolean default is true.it will hide tabline in dashboard buffer and auto open in other buffer db.hide_winbar          -- boolean default is true.it will hide the winbar in dashboard buffer and auto open in other buffer db.hide_cmdline         -- boolean default is true.it will hide cmdline in dashboard buffer and auto open in other buffer db.session_directory    -- string type the directory to store the session file db.header_pad           -- number type default is 1 db.center_pad           -- number type default is 1